 Orzola is the northernmost town on Lanzarote and is the gateway to the gorgeous and rugged island of La Graciosa.
-This is a guide of things to do in Orzola, Lanzarote.
+This is a guide to things to do in Orzola, Lanzarote.

 It is not really a touristy place but I hope that you give the town a chance if you’re heading to the north- I really enjoyed myself there!